silvestrevivo/row-eq-height-javascript/README.md

 # row-eq-height-javascript

-This code provide a JavaScript multibrowser solution for de boostrap class .row-eq-height.
+This code provides a JavaScript multi browser solution for the boostrap class .row-eq-height.
 Compatible with Chrome, FireFox, Opera, Safari and Internet Explorer.
 No FlexBox.

 Demo in https://silvestrevivo.github.io/row-eq-height-javascript/